ouchitaikoproject/OuchiTaikoProject/README.md

 ---

 ### **<u>E8.
-Mount housings to drum</u>**
+Mount the Sensor Housings to The Drum</u>**

-Mount completed housings to the underside of drum faces using **2 M3x8mm screws** for each housing and screw them into the threaded inserts that you added in the earlier step.
+Mount your 4 completed housings to the underside of drum faces using **2 M3x8mm screws** for each housing and screw them into the threaded inserts.
 (Be sure that the bottom (side with the neoprene disc inside) of the housing is against the wood).

-Tighten snug for even, firm contact with the wood - but don't over-tighten.
+Tighten snug so that the sensor housing is firmly pressed against the wood - but don't over-tighten.

 Here's a photo of one housing right before it's screwed into the threaded insert: